 How To Lay Engineered Wood Flooring

-Learning how to lay engineered wood flooring will vary depending on the type of engineered flooring installation you are doing.
+Learning how to lay engineered wood flooring will vary depending on the type of installation you are doing.
 Some will have click systems which can vary while others will have tongue and groove profiles which require gluing or nailing down.
-Despite this all of the other installation requirements are identical and it is important to ensure they are correct.
-By following this guide on laying engineered wood flooring you will avoid all of the common mistakes that we have seen many flooring installers make.
+It can be slightly overwhelming, expeically if you're doing it with professional help at home.

 - Pencil